zhengshuai1001/JiKouCompany/README.md

 Do what you feel in your heart to be right.
 You’ll be criticized anyway.

 If you want to fly, give up everything that weighs you down.

+The penalty for procrastination is the loss of hopes and dreams.